patrickkfkan/volumio-bandcamp/README.md

 Now access Volumio in a web browser.
 Go to ``Plugins -> Installed plugins`` and enable the Bandcamp Discover plugin by activating the switch next to it.

-### Updating
+### Manual Update

-When a new version of the plugin becomes available, you can ssh into your Volumio device and update as follows (assuming you have not deleted the directory which you cloned from this repo):
+Assuming you have manually installed the plugin with the instructions above, and you have not deleted the directory to which you cloned this repo, you can SSH into Volumio and manually update the plugin as follows:

 ```
+// SSH terminal:
+// (You can copy and paste each line after the $ sign)

 volumio:~$ cd ~/bandcamp-plugin/volumio-bandcamp/
+volumio:~/bandcamp-plugin/volumio-bandcamp$ rm -rf node_modules
 volumio:~/bandcamp-plugin/volumio-bandcamp$ git pull
 ...
 volumio:~/bandcamp-plugin/volumio-bandcamp$ volumio plugin update